 She made this dish for our families one night while together on vacation in a rented house on Lake Michigan.
 It wowed a lot of hungry people that night, and has since found its way into my regular rotation.

-In a new book called Vegan Indian Cooking, author Anupy Singla describes how to make your own Chana Masala spice blend.
+In Vegan Indian Cooking, author Anupy Singla describes how to make your own Chana Masala spice blend.
 According to Singla, “the key to this spice mixture is the dried pomegranate seeds, which lend a needed sourness to the dish.”
 This is a lovely book filled with good ideas.
 Her recipe for this spice mixture has 17 ingredients, and I am sure it is probably fantastic.

-But that’s a lot of separate ingredients, and Janet and I take a shortcut, using a prepared Chana Masala spice blend that makes this recipe accessible, even on a weeknight.
+But that’s a lot of separate ingredients, and Janet and I take a shortcut, using a prepared Chana Masala Spice Blend that makes this recipe accessible, even on a weeknight.

 Either way, with the intoxicating aroma of these heavenly spices, this makes a delicious and hearty meal on a cold winter night.
 The hardest part of this recipe might just be waiting for dinner.